balancedhealthmedical logo

 Shoulder joint comprises the clavicle, humerus and scapula bones.
 The acromion is the upper part of the scapula.
 An acromioclavicular joint, AC joint separation happens when the clavicle detaches from your scapula.
 It may be due to a direct blow or fall.
 Balanced Health Medical serves patients from Manhattan, east and west New York, NY 10022 US.
 Our chiropractor NYC applies different chiropractic techniques to treat AC Joint Separation.

-What Causes an AC Joint Separation?
+Woman suffering from shoulder pain What Causes an AC Joint Separation?

 Usually, a shoulder separation results from a sudden fall or blow to your shoulder.
 It is common among hockey, football, and rugby players.AC joint separation displays specific symptoms such as: